-There seems to be a constant struggle for students to continually avoid substances while attending college.
+There seems to be a constant struggle for students to continually avoid substances and addiction while attending college.
 It shouldn’t be this way but because college is often a time when students begin to experiment with socializing and partying it is often hard to avoid.

 Sober spaces are areas, whether living facilities or communities, where students can feel comfortable without worrying about peer pressure or safeguarding their recovery.